icgc-argo/seq-tools/README.md

 # view details for PASS metadata files
 cat validation_report.PASS.jsonl | jq . | less

+# if you can run docker, here is how you may use it
+alias seq-tools-in-docker="docker run -t -v `pwd`:`pwd` -w `pwd` quay.io/icgc-argo/seq-tools:1.0.0 seq-tools"

+cd ..
+seq-tools-in-docker validate -d seq-data/ submissions/*/*.json  # you should see the same results as running seq-tools without docker
 ```

 ## Use it to validate your own submissions